Frequently Asked Questions

 Please take a moment to read over some frequently asked questions so you are fully prepared for your trip to Kennicott.

 How do I get from the end of the McCarthy Road to Kennicott Glacier Lodge?

 The McCarthy Road ends at the footbridge that crosses the Kennicott River, approximately 5 miles from the town of Kennicott.
 To get to Kennicott, you must park your car, walk across the bridge with your bags, and take our shuttle van to Kennicott.
-The Lodge shuttle provides complimentary transportation for arriving Guests from the footbridge to Kennicott on the hour.
+The Lodge shuttle provides complimentary transportation for arriving Guests from the footbridge to Kennicott on the hour from 12pm to 8pm.